GurpreetSarangal/GurpreetSarangal/README.md

 <!-- **GurpreetSaranagal/GurpreetSaranagal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here is some information about me
+More about me

 - 🔭 I’m currently working on CPP
 - 🌱 I’m currently learning Data Structures and Algorithms
 - 👯 I’m looking to collaborate on learning new technologies
 <!-- - 🤔 I’m looking for help with DSA -->
 <!-- - 💬 Ask me about ... -->
-- How to reach me [@officialsarangal](https://www.instagram.com/officialsarangral/), [linkedin](https://www.linkedin.com/in/gurpreet-sarangal-b92525219/)
+- In case you want to reach me [@officialsarangal](https://www.instagram.com/officialsarangral/), [linkedin](https://www.linkedin.com/in/gurpreet-sarangal-b92525219/)
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ... -->